ralgr/autora-a1/documentation.md

 # Background

-I wanted an interactive map that is so simple, anyone can use it.
+I wanted an interactive map that is simple enough that anyone will be able to use it.
 The reason for this is that, most of the older generation has difficulty in using map applications and would require assistance.
 It would also be a good starting point for young people to start learning about map applications if they are so inclined.
 I wanted it to be like google maps where one can easily view the important bits of information provided by a database, but stripped of most features,